mickfuzz/dyne_docs/src/terminal/docs/11-piping-hot-commands.md

 asking odd questions about her collection.
 For example, she wants to know how many books she has from each author named John.
-A spreadsheet or other graphical program may have difficulty handling a request that wasn\'t anticipated by the program\'s authors.
+A spreadsheet or other graphical program may have difficulty handling a request that wasn't anticipated by the program's authors.
 But the shell offers us many small, simple commands that can be combined in unforeseen ways to accomplish a complex task.

 To find a particular string in a line of text, use the `grep` command.
 Now remember that when you combine commands, they need to go in the proper order.
-You can\'t run `grep` against the file first, because it will match the title "John Barleycorn" in addition to authors named John.
+You can't run `grep` against the file first, because it will match the title "John Barleycorn" in addition to authors named John.
 So add it to the end of the pipeline: